Isoji/CDD/Lab 5/README.md

 <h1>Lab 5</h1>
-A Java project that shows a solution to the Leaders-Followers problem utilising semaphores.
+A Java project that demonstrates a solution to the Leaders-Followers problem utilising semaphores.